 - Computer software; OR staff wages to adapt software packages to specific project applications; OR staff wages to develop original software.

 - Salaries for principal participant(s) in the research project.

 - Equipment, including computer hardware.

-- Award Application forms and supporting documents must be postmarked by December 15, 2016.
+- Applications and accompanying material must be submitted by December 15, 2017.

 - Nominations will be reviewed by the ARLIS/NA Research Awards Sub-Committee according to the criteria outlined below.
-Notification of the Sub-Committee's decision will be sent to all authors and nominators no later than January 13, 2017.
+Notification of the Sub-Committee's decision will be mailed to all authors and nominators no later than January 31, 2018.